 The carpenter may take the Masterwork Downtime action at the site of city construction.
 When doing so, they may work to produce cut, frame and form every piece of construction perfect to fit and size, reducing the Labor cost and Lumber use of the project by 5, to a minimum of 1.
 Each building may only benefit from this once.

 The carpenter may also use the Masterwork Downtime to create the blueprints for Landmark buildings, fabulous and iconic versions of existing buildings that serve as beacons of renown for the city in which they are built.
 Landmark buildings take twice as many Lots and 3 times the materials and Labor.
-Landmark buildings are designated specially on The City map, and subtract 1 Gravity decline for each Virtue they produce.
+Landmark buildings are designated specially on The City map, and for each Virtue they produce in Orthodoxy, Commerce or Law, reduce Decline for that Social Class by 1.

 Needlework is the creation of garments, armor and other useful objects from leather and textiles.
 Needlework produces Outfits which are used to make an impression socially, Light Armor made of leather or textiles and other useful items for everyday life.